gigatechcsm/wstg/document/4-Web_Application_Security_Testing/12-API_Testing/03_API_Broken_Function_Level_Authorization.md

 - **Enforce Role-Based Access Control (RBAC)**: Ensure that the API checks user roles and permissions at the **function level** before allowing access to certain operations.
 Only authorized roles should be allowed to invoke sensitive functions.
 - **Least Privilege Principle**: Apply the principle of least privilege by ensuring that users can only access the minimum set of functions they need for their role.
-- **Implement Authorization Middleware**: Use authorization middleware that checks the user's role and permissions for each function before processing the request.
 - **Centralized Access Control Logic**: Use centralized access control logic to ensure consistency across all API endpoints.
 This avoids gaps where some functions may lack proper access checks.

 ## Tools

-- **ZAP**: Automated scanners or manual proxy tools can help test object references in API requests.
+- **ZAP**: Use automated scanners and manual proxy tools to inspect API requests and responses for BFLA vulnerabilities.
-- **Burp Suite**: Use the **Repeater** or **Intruder** tools to manipulate object IDs and send multiple requests to test access control.
+- **Burp Suite**: Use **Repeater** or **Intruder** to send requests as lower-privilege users to test if function-level restrictions are enforced.
-- **Postman**: Send requests with altered object IDs and observe the responses.
+- **Postman**: Manually send API requests as different user roles and observe responses.
-- **Fuzzing Tools**: Use fuzzers to brute-force object IDs and check for unauthorized access.
+- **Fuzzing Tools**: Use fuzzers to test different function parameters and methods to identify potential authorization weaknesses.

 ## References